CipherTheDev/GeoScanner/README.md

 This project is in development, when free i will begin updating each .py file for all security professionals to enjoy a newer pygeoip with a newer documentation instead of the new one that requires a license.

+## This project will soon have it's own method  of tracking people

 [Constantly updated to a better version]
 ------------------------------------------------------------------------------------------------------------------------------------------
 The following project is being updated constantly to allow cyber security consultants to easily use the API without the requirement of purchasing the Version 2.